Using the API¶

 This ODS Search API is used internally by the Opendatasoft platform and widgets.
 To develop an application, we recommend using this API.

 Key changes in the V2:

-- a more complete query language (ODSQL) is available, with new functions and arithmetic expressions
+A richer query language (ODSQL) is available, with new functions and arithmetic expressions.

 Special filters (such as geofilter and facet filters) are now directly integrated to ODSQL, in the